This post contains affiliate links. Please read my disclosures.

 - Set the mixing bowl over a saucepan of barely simmering water and melt the chocolate and butter.

-- Once melted, removing the mixing bowl from the top of the saucepan and add the rest of the ingredients.
+- Once melted, removing the mixing bowl from the top of the saucepan and set aside.

 - Pour the brownie batter into the prepared cake tin.